6 WAYS TO ADAPT YOUR HOME AS YOUR NEEDS CHANGE

 Don’t worry.
 Changing the access to the main level of your home to a ramp instead of stairs won’t alter your curb appeal, as long as you plan ahead.
 Wood or concrete ramps will provide the necessary gradual incline to the front door for those who need it.
 A contractor can design the perfect ramp that matches the aesthetic of your home.
 That way, your home will be accessible to wheelchairs, walkers and for anyone who can’t use stairs.

 Walkers and wheelchairs require large door access.
 That means you’ll need to increase the width of your doorways.
 This, too, is a job for your contractor.
 You’ll want them to increase the normal 24″ or 32″ doorway to 36” to allow easy access for all.

 Everyone needs room to maneuver around their home.
 Seniors just need more A wheelchair, for example, requires a square five feet to move about freely.
 That’s why experts suggest seniors live in a home with an open floor plan.
 This easy fix can be done by a contractor who will remove full and pony walls to create cased openings.
 You’ll want to rearrange your furniture and appliances, too, ensuring wide and clear paths throughout.
 Seniors will also need to restrict living to a single floor, so make sure your home has a kitchen, a bathroom and a bedroom on the main level.
 If not, you can hire a contractor to add whatever’s missing.
 Hint: add a laundry room on the main level, too.
-That one renovation might even increase the value of your home, along with the other 7 renovations I discussed in this previous blog.
+That one renovation might even increase the value of your home.

 - Remove All Thresholds